evelyntcp/test_cicd/README.md

 Test project: Chatbot

+Framework:
-Framework: Langchain
+- Langchain

+Model:
-Model: Mistral7b, from huggingface (best to get one that is already quantized)
+- Mistral7b, from huggingface (best to get one that is already quantized)

+Backend:
-Backend: FastAPI or Ollama for endpoint, pgvector db (for RAG and memory purposes)
+- FastAPI or Ollama for endpoint
+- pgvector db (for RAG and memory purposes)

+Frontend:
-Frontend: Streamlit or chainlit
+- Streamlit or chainlit

-Other future features: RAG
+Other future features:
+- RAG

+Deployment:
-Deployment: docker (don't need Celery and Rabbitmq for now)
+- docker (don't need Celery and Rabbitmq for now)